jorroll/reactive-forms-2-proposal/README.md

 You'll notice that only events that haven't yet been applied to this `AbstractControl` are processed (i.e. `!event.applied.includes(this.id)`).
 This allows two AbstractControls to subscribe to each other's events without entering into an infinite loop.

 Additionally, if an event causes a state change for an AbstractControl, `processEvent` will add a `stateChange: true` boolean to the ControlEvent before emitting it from the `events` stream.
-If an event doesn't cause a state change, then `stateChange: false` will be added.

 ### Extensibility